 History of Germ Theory of Disease

-Until germ theory was accepted, the Miasma theory was prevalent which stated that the disease was caused by the decomposition of organic matter which released a noxious air aboding disease-causing agents.
+Until germ theory was accepted, the Miasma theory was prevalent which stated that the disease was caused by the decomposition of organic matter which released poisonous air carrying disease-causing agents.

-During the 1600s, the concept of spontaneous generation of diseases was proved by the experiments performed by Fransisco Redii.
+During the 1600s, the concept of spontaneous generation of diseases was proved wrong by the experiments performed by Francesco Redi.
 In his experiments, he placed a loaf of meat and an egg in three distinct jars:

 - The first jar was left uncovered.
 It was observed that the maggots covered the meatloaf and the egg.